 Le Bouchon des Cordeliers

-Nestled in the heart of the Presqu’île, Le Bouchon des Cordeliers welcomes you to a warm, authentic setting, typical of the Lyonnais spirit!
+Nestled in the heart of the Presqu’île, Le Bouchon des Cordeliers welcomes you to a warm and authentic setting, typical of the spirit of Lyon!
 Like any self-respecting bouchon, the atmosphere is always convivial , and the cuisine, by Cédric Garin (former chef of the Victoria Hall, recognized by Gault & Millau) is absolutely delicious!
 This talented chef sublimates the great Lyonnais classics with finesse and generosity , and it shows on the plate!
 Quenelles, aprons de sapeur, cervelles de canut, you name it, here Lyon is savored with passion, both on the plate and in the ambiance!